Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity as Resource: Brokerage Power in A Fragmented AI Governance

-If the contemporary international system is conceptualized as a hyper-connected network anchored by two highly central yet rivalrous nodes, the U.S. and China, then states situated between them occupy intermediary positions defined by dense but asymmetrical ties to both powers.
-Unlike earlier eras of bipolarity, in which states could shelter within relatively discrete blocs, today’s international environment constitutes a single giant component, stitched together by global supply chains, transnational data infrastructures, multilateral institutions, and overlapping diplomatic commitments \cite{r:13, r:95}.
-This network is characterized by high connectivity, short path lengths, and multi-scalar interdependencies: even adversarial powers remain directly linked through trade cooperation, standards bodies, financial architectures, and shared vulnerabilities in technological supply chains \cite{r:96}.
-Within such a system, influence derives less from hierarchical dominance than from structural position, especially from how actors are embedded within flows of information, resources, authority, and technological governance.
+If the contemporary international system is conceived as a hyper-connected network anchored by two central yet rivalrous nodes, the U.S. and China, then states situated between them occupy intermediary positions defined by dense but asymmetrical ties to both powers.
+Unlike earlier eras of bipolarity, where states could shelter within relatively discrete blocs, today’s system forms a single giant component, interwoven through global supply chains, transnational data infrastructures, multilateral institutions, and overlapping diplomatic commitments \cite{r:13, r:95}.
+It is characterized by high connectivity, short path lengths, and multi-scalar interdependencies: even adversarial powers remain directly linked via trade, standards bodies, financial architectures, and shared technological vulnerabilities \cite{r:96}.
+Influence thus derives less from hierarchical dominance than from structural position: how actors are embedded in flows of information, resources, authority, and technological governance.

-As the preceding section has shown, the structural opacity of AI does not merely undermine mode-level explainability but reshapes the architecture of global governance itself.
-The shift from epistemic transparency to institutional and procedural transparency is inseparable from the rise of informational, normative, and strategic opacity, each reinforcing the others.
-However, this uncertain and partially opaque technological and geopolitical environment is not merely a constraint.
-For technologically capable yet geopolitically vulnerable jurisdictions, these layered forms of opacity create new levers of influence, enabling strategic maneuvering, standard-setting participation, and selective alignment across competing ecosystems.
-It is within this context that the concept of technological swing states becomes analytically salient.
+As shown in the preceding section, AI’s structural opacity not only limits model-level explainability but also reshapes global governance.
+The shift from epistemic to institutional and procedural transparency is inseparable from informational, normative, and strategic opacity, each reinforcing the others.
+Yet this partially opaque environment is not solely constraining.
+For technologically capable but geopolitically exposed jurisdictions, layered opacities create levers of influence, enabling strategic maneuvering, standard-setting participation, and selective alignment across competing ecosystems.
+This context renders the concept of technological swing states analytically salient.